From the Bob Willard Collection, Volume 1

 August 5, 2025 Second Edition Enhanced

-The last day of public elementary school in Denver in 1962 was May 31st, which included our elementary school.
-It was to be a Thursday.
-Excitement for the upcoming summer vacation had begun its crescendo in all the classrooms many days in advance of that last day.
+The last day of public elementary school in Denver in 1962 was May 31st.
+It was a Thursday.
+Excitement for the upcoming summer vacation had begun to crescendo in all the classrooms many days in advance of that last day.
 It’s all anyone could talk about.
 Or think about.
 Or wish for.

-So it wasn’t surprising at all that the instant the kids stepped onto the school grounds that last day of school, they could not contain their big elastic smiles.
-Not even Bobby Vesa.
-It was predictable and understandable.
+So it wasn’t surprising that the instant the kids stepped onto the school grounds that last day of school, they could not contain their big elastic smiles.
+Not even sourpuss Bobby Vesa.

-In fewer than seven hours, at 3:20p, the school year would officially be over.
-Every elementary school grade, from kindergarten thru 6th grade, including our own 5th grade, would be done for the year.
+In seven hours, at 3:20p, the school year would officially be over.
+Every grade from kindergarten thru 6th would be done for the year.
 No more school.
 Summer vacation was about to happen.
 Finally!
-We had been waiting a very long time.
+We had been waiting a long time.

 Henry M. Teller was a handsome, exceptionally wide, three-story tall red brick elementary school.
 It spanned nine of the twelve houses directly across Garfield Street.
-I counted.
-Willard double checked.
-And Frisell did the final confirmation.
+Willard, Frisell and I counted.

-Most of those houses were also made of red brick, but there were a few blonde brick houses, too.
+Most of the Garfield Street houses were also constructed of red brick, similar to the school.
+Although there were a few blonde brick houses sprinkled in, too.

-Shade trees with umbrella canopies capped both sides of the street: Chinese poplars with waxy yellow leaves, crowned white ash, and thick-trunked oaks with caterpillars climbing up their bark.
+Shade trees with umbrella canopies capped both sides of the street: Chinese poplars with waxy yellow leaves, crowned blooming white ash, and thick-trunked oaks with caterpillars climbing up the bark.

-Inside the school, the distance from floors to ceilings was twelve feet.
+Inside the school, the height from floor to ceiling was twelve feet.
 The tall hallways running down the center corridors on each floor ran parallel to the houses across Garfield Street and carried on for what seemed like forever… and kept on going.

-At the far, far ends those central hallways twisted 90º and continued.
+At the far, far ends those central hallways turned 90º and continued.
 It was a large school, even for 5th graders eager to become 6th.

 It wasn’t long afterward when atomic thunder rattled the windows of the school library and gym.
 It also rattled the windows in Mrs. Joy’s music room.
 A tuba fell and crashed onto the tile floor.
 It was Latham’s tuba.
 No one else played tuba.
 Just Latham.

 Latham was the kid who was one full year younger than the rest of the kids in our grade.
-He didn’t play well with kids his own age.
+He wasn’t good on the playground with kids his own age.
 He was too big.
-It wasn’t safe for the kids Latham’s age to play with Latham.
+It wasn’t safe for the kids Latham’s age to play with him.

-Tetherball had a special danger.
-One of the smaller kids playing against Latham almost choked as the cord was wrapping around his neck.
-Thankfully, Mr. Brown saw Latham smash the ball and watched the noose forming around Terry Reagan’s fragile pencil, visibly choking him.
-Mr. Brown hurried over to save Terry’s life.
+Tetherball presented a special danger playing against Latham.
+One of the smaller kids almost choked as the tetherball cord was wrapping around his neck.
+Mr. Brown, our gym teacher, saw Latham smash the ball and witnessed the noose forming around Terry Reagan’s fragile pencil neck.
+Mr. Brown rushed to save Terry’s life.
 And recess, too.

 Mrs. Francis, our principal, was immediately notified.
 She snapped an impromptu meeting with Betty, our school nurse, and Mrs. Fink, her trusty aide.
-Nurse Betty was Red Cross approved and wore white canvas tennis shoes to school as an adult.
+Nurse Betty was Red Cross approved and wore white canvas tennis shoes to school.

-I visited the nurse’s office a couple times that year because of stomach bugs.
+I visited the nurse’s office a couple times that 5th grade year because of stomach bugs.
 She even had a bed in her office.
-I guess she tired easily.
-And often.
+She tired easily.

 Following the emergency meeting between the trio of female legislators, Latham advanced to our grade the next day.